Planning interventions in a controlled pandemic: the COVID-19 case: Base model

-Few examples of distributions $f_{r,a}$, capturing the negative correlation between risk exposure and age for different countries, are depicted in Fig. \ref{fig:synthetic_populations}. \end{remark} \begin{remark}[Quadratic dependence on the contact rate $r$] Note that individuals with large $r$, i.e., with pronounced social attitudes, represent at the same time the component of the population with the highest risk of infection, and also with the highest chance of transmitting the disease.
-Therefore, the \lq\lq impact" of every individual to the spread of the infection depends quadratically on $r$.

-\end{remark} \begin{remark}[Single class and reduction to SIR model] It is easy to check that, if we have only one class with parameters $\{r,p\}$ in the population, $\mu = 0$, and we define ${R}(t)=M(t)+D(t)$, the model described by (\ref{eq:dyn_sys}) reduces to the classical SIR model. \end{remark}
+\begin{remark}[Quadratic dependence on the risk exposure $r$] Note that individuals with large $r$, i.e., pronounced social attitudes, represent at the same time the component of the population with the highest risk of infection and the highest chance of transmitting the disease.
+Therefore, the \lq\lq impact" of every individual to the spread of the infection depends quadratically on $r$. \end{remark} {\begin{remark}[Single class and reduction to the SIR model] Consider a scenario where the population consists of a single class with parameters $(r,p)$ and set $\mu=0$.
+We remark that by merging the compartments H (hospitalized), T (treated), and I (infected) and combining those representing the recovered (M) individuals and deaths (D) into a single recovered compartment, the model described by the system of equations (\ref{eq:dyn_sys}) simplifies to the classical SIR model. \end{remark}}

 \begin{remark}[Edge-perspective analysis] Defining $\widetilde{I}(t)=\sum_{r,p}rI_{r,p}(t)$ as the number of infected contacts, multiplying the first and second equation in (\ref{eq:dyn_sys}) by $r$ and summing over $r$ and $p$, we obtain $\dot{\widetilde{I}}(t) = \gamma \left(\mathcal{R}(t)-1 \right) \widetilde{I}(t) $ where $\mathcal{R}(t) = \frac{\sigma \sum_{r,p} r^2 S_{r,p}(t)}{\gamma \sum_{r,p} r N f_{r,p}}$.